stuartjnelson/northern-badger-11ty-blog/articles/i-want-to-ditch-google-analytics-but-what-for.md

 **Cons** ❌
 * Costs £9/month
-* Only have 30 days of data
+* Only stores have 30 days of data

 ### Ackee Analytics